 When your users tweet about the positive experience of your product or service, you can use that for marketing.
 Embed tweets to your website tell your users that you are the expert on your particular niche and there is no one else better than you.
-By seeing tweets of customers for whom you have solved a problem or you have provided a solution, it might help new users to make decisions on whether to try your business or not.
+Seeing tweets of customers for whom you have solved a problem or you have provided a solution, might help new users make decisions on whether to try your business or not.

 Why Embed Tweets in WordPress?

 There are several benefits of embedding tweets on your website.
 You can use tweets as a source of information or a statement that supports your business.
 By embedding tweets to your post or page, you are giving more credibility to your business and telling your new users that your business or product is trustworthy.

 By inserting tweets into your website, you show the testimonials of your users for whom your service or product has worked.
 It works as social proof for your new customer.
 Find your potential testimonial by looking at @username for your business, products, or service.
 Embed good enough tweets to your website and show your users that your products and services have the potential to solve their problems.

 There are numerous methods to embed tweets on your website.
 Here, in this blog, we will show you the 5 easiest and simplest methods by which you can embed tweets to your blog or post in just a few clicks.

 1. Adding a Twitter Block on the Page or Post

 Firstly, to embed tweets to your blog or page, click on the add new block button and search “Twitter”.
 After that, it will ask you for the URL link of the tweet you want to insert.
 For that, come to the Twitter page and copy the URL of the tweet from the browser bar of the screen.
 Past it in the field for the URL and click on “Embed”.